oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 |   2  | **id**    | Integer |    1 |             |
 |   3  | **email** | String  | 0..1 |             |

-These examples represent the same IM definition, but conformance is based on definitions in JSON format, which can be read unambiguously by applications with no language-specific parser.
-Specifications that include JADN definitions in JADN-IDL or table format SHOULD also make them available in JSON format (see [Appendix D](#appendix-d-examples-in-jadn-format)).
+These represent the same IM definition, but conformance to specifications that use JADN is based on definitions in JSON format.
+Specifications that include definitions in JADN-IDL or table format SHOULD also make them available in JSON format (see [Appendix D](#appendix-d-definitions-in-jadn-format)).

 ## 3.2 Options
 This section defines the mechanism used to support a varied set of information needs within the strictly regular